Vehicle identification number (VIN)

 Vehicle identification number (VIN) is your car’s equivalent of our DNA.
 The VIN is a unique code that stays with the vehicle for its lifetime

-What is a vehicle identification number VIN?
+What is a VIN?

-A VIN contains 17 characters (digits and capital letters) giving a car its identification.
+A VIN contains 17 characters (digits and capital letters).
+The VIN acts as the car’s fingerprint.